santagaz/forcer/README.md

         $(master): rvm remove 2.2.0
         $(master): rvm install 2.2.0 --with-openssl-dir=`brew --prefix openssl`

-3. Most probably users will make multiple attempts before the very first deployment succeeds.
+3. Most probably users will have to make multiple attempts before the very first deployment succeeds.
 The reason is Salesforce has numerous specific features in metadata deployment.
 And users of Forcer gem will have to:

     * skip/remove certain components from deployment (manually or using exclude_components.xml)
     * filter out certain XML elements from deployment (manually or using exclude_xml_nodes.xml)